 PharMetrics+, IMRD-THIN, and IMRD-EMIS databases used a random visit date after January 1st, 2011 (where applicable), from each unique person-identifier.

-All of Us and the UKBB used the date 365 days after the enrollment date, to ensure sufficient lookback after entering each cohort.
+All of Us and the UKBB used the date 365 days after the study enrollment date, to ensure sufficient lookback after entering each cohort.

-To be included in the study the participants had to be age 40+ years at the index date and had to have at least one-year continuous observation prior to the index date in the US databases and three years – in the British ones.
-Three years was chosen because British practice standards do not include coding all conditions at each encounter and previous research has demonstrated a linear relationship between time and eFI (25); for consistency we also tested a three-year lookback in US data, albeit with a significantly reduced sample size.
+To be included in the study the participants had to be age 40+ years at the index date and had to have at least one-year continuous observation prior to the index date in the US databases and three years – in the UK databases.
+Three years was chosen because UK practice standards do not include coding all conditions at each encounter and previous research has demonstrated a linear relationship between time and eFI (25); for consistency we also tested a three-year lookback in US data, albeit with a significantly reduced sample size.
 Age 40+ was used to be inclusive and was supported by the age ranges analyzed in a 2018 meta-analysis demonstrating the utility of a FI for mortality risk across ages from 40 to 80+ (24) (Supplemetal Table 1).

 Measures and demographics